 In reference to Ephesians 2:8-10, James R. White says on page 151 of his book entitled The Roman Catholic Controversy,

 [All] of salvation is of God.
 Were this not the case, we would certainly boast!
 The purpose of God is clearly presented: we have been created in Christ Jesus unto good works – not by good work, not with the help of good works, but that we might perform good works!
 First comes full salvation from God, then, as a result, the works prompted by the Holy Spirit of God. . . .

-And, Hebrews 10:14, in reference to the sacrificial death of Jesus Christ on the cross, says, “For by one offering He has perfected forever those who are being sanctified.”
+And, Hebrews 10:14 says in reference to the sacrificial death of Jesus Christ on the cross, “For by one offering He has perfected forever those who are being sanctified.”
 If we are “perfected forever” by the sacrificial death of Jesus Christ, then works are not necessary for salvation – works are evidence of salvation.
-In other words, good works by a person will not result in salvation for that person; in fact, the opposite is true: genuine salvation by a person will result in good works by that person.
+In other words, genuine salvation by a person will result in good works by that person.

-We believe the Bible is sufficiently clear that no amount of goods works will provide a person with assurance that he or she will have eternal salvation, if they have not trusted in Jesus Christ.
-Furthermore, the Bible indicates that eternal salvation is not dependent upon good works in addition to trust in Christ, but instead indicates that good works are evidence that a person has genuinely trusted in Christ.
+We believe the Bible is sufficiently clear that no amount of goods works can provide a person with justified assurance that he (or she) will have eternal salvation, if that person has not trusted in Jesus Christ as Savior.
+Furthermore, the Bible indicates that eternal salvation is not dependent upon good works in addition to trust in Christ, but instead it indicates that good works are evidence that a person has genuinely trusted in Christ.

 [Our primary focus in this article is on the significance of good works, but what about bad deeds?
 The Appendix that follows provides a relatively brief discussion of the significance of the bad deeds of Christians.]

 What About Bad Deeds?